mcmonkeyman/calculator/README.md

-Simple version of basic calculator.
+Basic calculator.
 ===========

 About
 -----------
 Supports the basic operators: addition, subtraction, division and multiplication (+,-,/,*).
 Should respect the following operator precedence (higer level has highest precedence):

-  + and - (level1)
+  + Addition and subtraction are level 1.
-  * and / (level2)
+  + Mutliplication and dicision are level 2.

 Operators at the same level will be read from left to right.

 Build
 -----------